Translation Memory Exchange File

 NOTE: The TMX format was developed by the Localization Industry Standards Association (LISA), who then released the standard under the Creative Commons license.

-A TMX file is a video game level map created by Tiled, a 2D level editor.
+A TMX file may also be a video game level map created by Tiled, a 2D level editor.
 It contains XML-formatted text that describes a map.
-TMX files can be exported from Tiled for use in developing 2D video games.
+Developers can use Tiled to export the map a TMX file contains in various formats, for use in video game development projects.

 After you finish editing a Tiled map, you can export the map for use in a 2D video game.
 Tiled allows developers to export maps in a variety of formats, including .JSON, .LUA, .CSV, and Defold's TILEMAP and COLLECTION formats, among others.

-To export a map, open the map in Tiled and then select File → Export from the program's menu.
+To export a map, open the map's TMX file in Tiled and then select File → Export from the program's menu.